NikunjMalani356/Nikunj-Malani-Portfolio/README.md

-# 👋 Hi, I'm [Your Name] — A Passionate Flutter Developer
+# 👋 Hi, I'm [NIkunj Malani] — A Passionate Flutter Developer

 Welcome to my GitHub portfolio!
 I'm a Flutter developer who loves building beautiful, performant mobile apps.
 My goal is to create apps that make a difference — both in design and functionality.